spring-projects/spring-framework/CONTRIBUTING.md

     Author: Nickname <user@mail.com>

-Rather, please include your first and last name, properly capitalized, as submitted against the SpringSource contributor license agreement:
+Rather, please include your first and last name, properly capitalized, as submitted against the Spring Individual Contributor License Agreement (ICLA):

     Author: First Last <user@mail.com>

-This helps ensure traceability against the CLA and also goes a long way to ensuring useful output from tools like `git shortlog` and others.
+This helps ensure traceability against the ICLA and also goes a long way to ensuring useful output from tools like `git shortlog` and others.

 You can configure this via the account admin area in GitHub (useful for